-CMT neuropathies are the most common hereditary peripheral neuropathies with clinical and genetic heterogeneity (prevalence approximately 1:3,300).
+Charcto-Marie-Tooth (CMT) neuropathies are the most common hereditary peripheral neuropathies with clinical and genetic heterogeneity (prevalence approximately 1:3,300).
 The mode of inheritance is predominantly autosomal dominant, but can also be autosomal recessive or X-linked.
-The age of manifestation affects the first to third decade.
-Affected individuals typically show slowly progressive weakness and atrophy of distal muscles (arms and legs), often accompanied by mild to moderate sensory loss.
-In addition, decreased tendon reflexes and a hollow foot can be observed.
+The age of onset is the 1st to 3rd decade.
+Affected individuals typically show slowly progressive distal muscle (arms and legs) weakness and atrophy, often accompanied by mild to moderate sensory loss.
+In addition, decreased tendon reflexes and high arches can be observed.

-Classification of CMT neuropathies is based on genetic, electrophysiologic, and neuropathologic criteria.
-The most common form is the autosomal dominant inherited CMT1 which accounts for 40-50% of all CMT neuropathies, and is divided into several subtypes depending on the affected gene and type of pathogenic variant.
-70%-85% of all CMT1 involve the CMT1A subtype.
-The genetic basis is a 1.5 MB tandem duplication on chromosome 17p11.2 (CMT1A duplication), which includes the PMP22 gene.
-In about one third of patients, this duplication arises de novo.
+CMT neuropathies are classified according to genetic, electrophysiological, and neuropathological criteria.
+The most common form is the autosomal dominant inherited CMT1 which accounts for 40-50% of all CMT neuropathies.
+It is divided into several subtypes depending on the affected gene and type of pathogenic variant, and 70%-85% of all CMT1 involve the CMT1A subtype.
+The genetic cause is a 1.5 MB tandem duplication on chromosome 17p11.2 (CMT1A duplication), that includes the PMP22 gene.
+In about one third of patients, it is a de novo duplication.

-CMT1 is a predominantly motor, primarily peripherally demyelinating polyneuropathy with distal paresis, especially of the lower extremities.
+CMT1 is a predominantly motor, demyelinating peripheral polyneuropathy with distal paresis, especially of the lower limbs.
 Motor nerve conduction velocity is severely reduced (<38m/s).
 Approximately 20% of all patients with unclassified chronic peripheral neuropathy have CMT1A.
-In a recent large study of German patients with CMT1 phenotype, the following percentages were elicited: CMT1A (51%), CMTX1 (9%), and CMT1B (5%).
-Molecular genetic testing of these and other genes can be followed after exclusion of the typical CMT1A duplication (see Hereditary Neuropathies).
+A large study of German patients with the CMT1 phenotype found that CMT1A accounted for 51%, CMTX1 for 9%, and CMT1B for 5%.
+Molecular genetic testing of genes for these and other subtypes cantake place following exclusion of the typical CMT1A duplication (see also Hereditary Neuropathies).